mtds/pxe_srv/README.md

 --------------------------|------------------------
 [Dockerfile](Dockerfile)  | Example Docker file to build a pxesrv image

-Build a pxesrv Docker container and run i:
+Build a pxesrv Docker container and start it:

 ```bash
 # build a docker container image